Sustainability is at the core of everything Quantum does — that’s why we’re your ideal Partners For a Sustainable Future.

 Why does additionality matter to you?

-Additionality is the concept that an activity has a measurably positive impact that is greater than the impact you would have had had you done something else.
+Additionality is the concept that an activity has a measurably positive impact that is greater than the impact you would have had you done something else.
 Reusing a laptop isn’t in and of itself an activity that generates credit if there is a high likelihood that the laptop would have been reused anyway.
 As carbon markets develop globally, there is growing consensus around what is and isn’t a “credit”, especially when considered in the context of offsetting carbon outputs across an organization.
 It could become expensive to retroactively purchase new credits because your old ones are no longer accepted by recognized registering agencies.

 Quantum’s approach: Less sexy, more effective

 Quantum is solving this problem with our own unique approach.
-We’re developing a certified proprietary calculator (scheduled to launch in late 2021) that will allow customers to accurately measure the greenhouse gas impacts of their reuse, refurbishment and recycling activities, drawing a direct line of sight from the work we do on your behalf and the net reduction of carbon emissions as a result.
+We’re developing a certified proprietary calculator (scheduled to launch in early 2022) that will allow customers to accurately measure the greenhouse gas impacts of their reuse, refurbishment and recycling activities, drawing a direct line of sight from the work we do on your behalf and the net reduction of carbon emissions as a result.
 In other words, it’s not for the generation of “credits” but for actual quantifiable carbon reduction.
 This data can then be used for reporting on government mandated requirements as well as corporate sustainability and environmental initiatives.